YD525/YD525/README.md

 YD comes from the initials of the Pinyin YueDing.
 525 is a set of numbers that carries a special meaning to me—something I’ll never forget.

 💫 **Who I Am**
-🐾 I happily wag my tail when coding—spot a mistake, and I’ll fix it right away.
+🐾 I enjoy writing code and exchanging technical ideas with others.
+It makes me very happy.
 🎨 Passionate about 2D culture, my creativity follows my emotions.
 ⭐ I enjoy people following my work, but I never chase popularity blindly.
 I create only what I truly want to create.
 🧩 I don’t follow the world.
 I build my own.